 A recent meta-analysis published in 2019 out of the United Kingdom evaluating the treatment outcomes (patient-reported outcomes) demonstrated both surgical and non-surgical treatment groups had the largest improvement at 12 months.
 Then improvements leveled out.
 There was no clear advantage of surgery over non-surgical treatments.

-An algorithm was developed to help guide with a patient selection where tears categorize into three groups.
+An algorithm was developed to help guide patient selection where tears categorize into three groups.
 Group 1: early operative repair.
 One indication would be patients with an acute event and imaging corroborating the history.
 Especially with a subscapularis tear with or without biceps tendon instability.
 In those patients with pain and weakness before the injury would likely be an acute on chronic tear scenario and early intervention can be considered when imaging shows minimal muscle atrophy or degenerative changes should undergo early surgical interventions.
 Patients younger than 62 to 65 with small and medium-sized tears with minimal to no atrophy on imaging would be another group to consider early operative management.
 Group 2: In patients with painful partial or full-thickness tears who do not have an acute onset of pain, even if tendons are potentially repairable, they should undergo non-surgical treatment initially.
 In these cases, rehabilitation has shown consistent benefit in improving function and outcomes.
 Group 3: should undergo maximal non-surgical treatment.
 This group would be those who are tendons are unlikely to heal.
 Included in this group are those over 70 years old, those with chronic full-thickness tears with significant tendon retraction, advanced degenerative changes in the muscles, any signs of proximal humeral migration.

 The most likely complication would be retearing of the cuff repair — this is minimizable with proper patient selection.
 Postoperative complications, in addition to those generally seen, would be adhesive capsulitis, inability to regain motion, or cuff strength.